JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 ```
 </div>

-Additionally, you can ignore the return value and use a scope function for creating a temporary scope.
+Additionally, you can ignore the return value and use a scope function to create a temporary scope for variables.

 <div class="sample" markdown="1" theme="idea">
 ```kotlin